 Fat Metabolism: Degradation

-Physiological Pathway of Lipid Oxidation:
+Physiological Pathways of Lipid Oxidation:

 Lipolysis: